officialbloom711/GPt4o-Music-Bot-Discord/README.md

 - **[kazagumo](https://www.npmjs.com/package/kazagumo)** - Music framework built on Lavalink.

 For a complete list of dependencies, check the [package.json](./package.json) file.

-## Usage

-Once the bot is running, invite it to your server and use the commands to play music, manage queues, and more.
-GPT4o is designed to be intuitive, with commands such as:

-- `/play [song name or link]` - Plays a song.
-- `/skip` - Skips to the next song in the queue.
-- `/queue` - Displays the current playlist.

 ## Contributing